-Every summer, when I head back to my hometown of Seattle, I visit Peter Miller Books (and I always tell my design-minded friends heading to Seattle to do the same).
-This summer, there's even more reason to pay a visit.
-After 25 years in the landmark Terminal Sales Building near the Pike Place Market, Peter Miller Books recently moved to a new space just four blocks north.
-Located in the heart of Seattle's Belltown neighborhood, the new shop is housed in a building owned and designed by Suyama Peterson Deguchi architects, a perfect match as building mates.
-The bookstore occupies one of two retail spaces that adjoin Suyama's architecture studio; the other is occupied by 3 x 10, Suyama Peterson Deguchi's own furniture and accessory showroom.
-Situated in a third dedicated space in the center of the building is the Suyama Space art gallery.
-A singular design destination just became better.
+Whenever I head back to my hometown of Seattle, I stop in at Peter Miller Books (and I always tell my design-minded friends to do the same).
+Two summers ago, after 25 years in the landmark Terminal Sales Building near the Pike Place Market, Peter Miller Books moved to a new space just four blocks north.
+Located in the heart of Seattle's Belltown neighborhood, the shop is housed in a building owned and designed by Suyama Peterson Deguchi architects (a perfect match as building mates).

 Above:The store also offers a collection of office tools and stationery supplies (some items are available through Peter Miller's Online Shop).

 Above: Drawing materials on offer include the Le Corbusier Stencil Set available in a variety of sizes; $36.

 Above: The Stendig Wall Calendar hangs in the shop; $40.

 Above: Peter Miller Books carries a small but well-curated collection of housewares, including Orskov Glassware from Denmark.
 A staple at the store for nearly 20 years (Miller first admired the glasses on a trip to Copenhagen), the delicate glasses are surprisingly durable because they're made of heat-resistant borosilicate (laboratory glass), and are microwave- and dishwasher-proof; $8 to $13 each, depending on size.

 Above: Peter Miller Books is open Monday through Saturdays from 10 am to 6 pm.